scriptsoncron/herd_client/README.md

 # HERD Python (3.8+) Client

-The script simplifies interacting with the HERD API for uploading files, searching by SHA256 hashes, and downloading reports. **ONLY SHA256 SUPPORTED**.
+The script simplifies interacting with the HERD API for detonating files within the HERD sandbox, searching for results by a SHA256 hash, and downloading sandbox reports. **ONLY SHA256 SUPPORTED**.

-DM for API access [@HerdSecurity](https://twitter.com/HerdSecurity)
+Slide into our DMs [@HerdSecurity](https://twitter.com/HerdSecurity) for API access

 ---
 ## Install